snap-stanford/miner-data/README.txt

 - Disease-Function
 	- CTD (http://ctdbase.org)

+New Datasets can be found at /dfs/scratch2/MINER-BIO/data-miner-201908.
-Datasets can be found at /dfs/scratch2/MINER-BIO/data-miner.
+Old Datasets can be found at /dfs/scratch2/MINER-BIO/data-miner.

+The latest graph can be found at /dfs/scratch2/MINER-BIO/work-data-miner-v2/farzaan/snap

 Here's a quick look at the new miner dataset:
 -------------------------------
    Modes     |     Nodes
 -------------------------------
-Chemical     |   13339
+Chemical     |   13,339
 Protein      |   22,406,877
 Gene         |   106,536
 Function     |   48,969